ak-app/coding/README.md

 |------|-----|--------|
 | ![FormMain](./FormMain.png) | ![FormData](./FormData_Create.png) | ![FormData](./FormData_Update.png) |

+> A empty template that includes the forms above can be downloaded [here](https://github.com/ak-app/coding/releases/latest/download/FormTemplate.zip).
+A full running example can be downloaded [here](https://github.com/ak-app/coding/releases/latest/download/Example.zip).

 ---

+## Example program

+The standard example program uses a list as data store.
+It can not be adaptet like the following [program](#example-program-with-abstraction) with abstraction.
+It can be found in the `LibraryManagement` solution under [FormsNoAbstraction](./FormsNoAbstraction).

+---

-## Example Program with abstraction
+## Example program with abstraction

 The example program with abstraction includes a modular `DataService` which is implemented by different libraries e.g.:

-1. ListDataService
+1. `ListDataService`
-1. SQLiteDataService
+1. `SQLiteDataService`
-1. DbDataService
+1. `DbDataService`

 The `DataService` library implements the Validation of the `Book` objects.
+It can be found in the `LibraryManagement` solution under [Forms](./Forms).

 ### `ListDataService`